uncenter/uncenter.dev/src/posts/npm-install-everything.md

 {% image "the-tweet.png", "the perfect repo doesn’t exi… (a link to Patrick's node-everything repository)",  { dark: "the-tweet-dark.png" } %}

 I saw the tweet on my timeline and [made a quick PR](https://github.com/everything-registry/everything/pull/6) to clean up a few things and help bring the repository up to speed.
-At the same time, Patrick had started an attempt to publish a `2.0.0` version of the package, but he discoveered that there was now a `10` megabyte limit for the uncompressed size of a package.
+At the same time, Patrick had started an attempt to publish a `2.0.0` version of the package, but he discovered that there was now a `10` megabyte limit for the uncompressed size of a package.
 I [made a comment](https://github.com/everything-registry/everything/pull/6#issuecomment-1872278630) about the issue and we quickly [began brainstorming](https://github.com/everything-registry/everything/pull/6#issuecomment-1872294994) a solution.

 ## Phase 1: Brainstorming